xiaozuQ/q_repository/readme.txt

-﻿Git is a cersion control system
+﻿Git is a distributed cersion control system
 Git is free software